-According to the initial reports and assessments provided by the Caribbean Disaster Emergency Management Agency4 (CDEMA), the most affected area was the Sud-Est Department where four persons died due to Tropical Storm Grace.
+The Caribbean Disaster Emergency Management Agency4 (CDEMA) reported that the most affected area was the Sud-Est Department where four persons died due to Tropical Storm Grace.
 The communes most affected were Cayes-Jacmel and Marigot.
-A total of 615 houses in the Department were flooded, including 500 in Marigot.
+A total of 615 houses in the Department were flooded, 500 of which were in Marigot.
 The majority of the impacts were related to flooding and landslides across the southern regions of Haiti.